 Quenching the melted bulk at 0K.

-Annealing the bulk by modelling heating of the bulk structures from 5K-1500K in steps of 10K/ps using DFT with a B3LYP functional.
+Annealing the bulk by modelling heating of the bulk structures from 1K-1000K in 500 steps of 2K/fs using DFT with a B3LYP functional.
+The bulk is then cooled to 300K in 500steps at a rate of 0.3K/fs using the same complexity of calculation

 .After the bulk is annealed different Miller planes, with different slabs thicknesses and vacuums gap will be optimized to find a stable working system.
 This will be compared to experimental XRD results.